xavierlepretre/corda-slot-machine/FUNCTIONAL-SPEC.md

 2. The Player may or may not create and notarise the commit transaction, but in any case doesn't send it to Casino
 3. Before the timeout which would allow the Player to foreclose, the Casino cancels the game.

-To cancel the game, the Casino simply unlocks the tokens which it had committed to the game:
+To cancel the game, the Casino simply releases the tokens which it had committed to the game:

 - If the Player hadn't yet notarised the commit transaction, then the commit will fail -- because the Casino's input tokens have been cancelled, i.e. the "locked" state of the Casino's tokens (attached as input to the commit